-Purging my wardrobe of things I rarely (if ever) wear through my shopping site has freed up space to purchase things I know I will wear many times in several ways.
+Purging my wardrobe of things I rarely (if ever) wear has freed up space to purchase items I know I will wear many times in several ways.

 That’s me above in 1981.
-I was serving aboard the USS L.Y.
+I served aboard the USS L.Y.
 Spear, and we were on our way back into port from being out to sea for a few months.
-We did not wear dress blues or our covers (hats) while we were out to sea but we had a wonderful tradition of manning the rails in our dress blues whenever we would return to port.
-I earned the rank of E-5 Petty Officer Second Class and added another row of ribbons before I left the military in 1983 after serving for four years.
-I have always been partial to military-inspired clothing for the quality and classic styling.
+We did not wear dress blues or our covers (hats) while we were out to sea, but we had a wonderful tradition of manning the rails in our dress blues whenever we would return to port.
+I earned E-5 Petty Officer Second Class’s rank and added another row of ribbons before leaving the military in 1983 after serving for four years.
+I have always been partial to military-inspired clothing for quality and classic styling.
 The concept of having clothing items that all work together has stuck with me all of my adult life.